 Benign Positional Paroxysmal Vertigo (BPPV) is caused by the presence of canaliths in the semi-circular canal instead of the utricle (Fig. 2).

 Once in the canal, movement of the patient’s head will result movement of these crystals that cause an abnormal movement of endolymph, resulting in vertigo.
-BPPV can occur in patients following a head injury, previous history of labyrinthitis, and older patients.
+Risk factors for BPPV include head injury, previous history of labyrinthitis, and older patients.
+That said, in most patients it is unprovoked.

 In BPPV, vertigo attacks last seconds and result from the same head movement causing the onset of symptoms every time.
-Accompanying symptoms typically include nausea and vomiting.
+Accompanying symptoms typically include nausea or vomiting.
+A classical history is of vertigo when turning the head, e.g. movement of the head on the pillow in the morning.

 Figure 2 – Formation of crystals and their migration into the semi-circular canals in BPPV